- Biology major — Cell/Molecular Biology track (PDF)

 BIOL 115.
 Environmental Biology.
 (4) An introduction to basic concepts and relationships integrating our biotic world with our physical environment.
 Naturally occurring interactions will be studied, with human-influenced imbalances and possible alternatives being discussed.
 Three class hours and two laboratory hours per week.
 No prerequisite.
 Offered every fall.

 BIOL 120.
 Medical Terminology.
 (3) This course is designed to develop skills for understanding and effectively applying medical terminology.
 It will emphasize facts, concepts, and technical vocabulary pertaining to both health and illness.
 Prerequisite: one semester of biology.
-Offered every other spring.
+Offered every fall.

 BIOL 209.
 Microbiology.
 (4) Survey of the physiology, morphology, and ecology of bacteria and viruses.
 Emphasis is on medical microbiology.
 Three class hours and two laboratory hours per week.
 No prerequisite.
 Offered every spring.

 BIOL 308.
 Genetics.
 (4) The principles of heredity with an emphasis on molecular genetics.
 Topics include the chromosomal basis of inheritance, human genetics, DNA metabolism, gene expression, and its control.
 In addition, the methods and implications of genetic engineering are discussed.
 Three class hours and three laboratory hours per week.
-Prerequisite: Biology 121 and Chemistry 221.
+Prerequisite: BIOL 121 and CHEM 221.
 Offered every fall.

 BIOL 317.
 Cell and Molecular Biology.
 (3) An in-depth study of cellular processes from a molecular and biochemical point of view.
 Essentials of metabolism, energy production, nucleic acid metabolism, and molecular physiology will be discussed.
 Three class hours per week.
 Prerequisite: two semesters of biology and one semester of chemistry.
 Offered every other spring.